-- 1. Simulated Candidate Physical Agility Test (SCPAT) The test consists of 8 events.
-This test is given three times during the FF1/FF2 course.
-At qualifying maximum time 12 minutes with no weights...At midterm recommended time 11 minutes with 22 pounds of weight.
-Final SCPAT recommended time 10 minutes 20 seconds with 50 pounds of weights and 25 pounds additional for the stair climb, must completed SCPAT in 15 minutes or be exited from program.

 - Stair Climb

 - Hose Drag

 - Equipment Carry

 - Ladder Raise & Extension

 - Forcible Entry

 - Search

 - Rescue

 - Ceiling Breach & Pull

-- 2. Protective Breathing Apparatus (PBA) Day Test includes two areas of testing:
+- 2. Protective Breathing Apparatus (PBA) Day Test consists of successfully going through the maze:

 - Negotiating the Maze

-- The student must negotiate the maze blindfolded while breathing air from the SCBA and the face-piece.
+The student must negotiate the maze blindfolded while breathing air from the SCBA and the face-piece.
 Failure of this portion of the test occurs when the student removes the blindfold or face-piece, quits the evolution, or is stopped by the faculty because of safety or health reasons.
 Failure may also occur if the student incorrectly negotiates the maze and ends at the wrong location.
 Due to the possibility of a malfunction of the breathing apparatus in a confined space, the student will be given three (3) attempts to complete this area of the test.
+Failure to successfully complete the maze will result in dismissal from the class.